emredundar/emredundar.github.io/_posts/2018-04-02-gitignore-tricks-1.md

 ---

 ```
    tasks/
    !tasks/important.txt
 ```
-- This pattern ignores "*tasks*" folder, also ignore "*tasks/important.txt*" file. *!* doesn't work for this example.
+- This pattern ignores "*tasks*" folder, and also ignores "*tasks/important.txt*" file.

+"*!*" doesn't work for this example.
 Due to a performance-related quirk in Git, you can not negate a file that is ignored due to a pattern matching a directory.

 <br>